simbasailor/acl-chinese/zhCN/notes-cn.rst

 备注 125 (Notes 125)
 ==================================

 There are a number of ingenious algorithms for fast string-matching, but string-matching in text files is one of the cases where the brute-force approach is still reasonably fast.
-For more on string-matching algorithms, see: Sedgewick, Robert.
-Algorithms.
+For more on string-matching algorithms, see: Sedgewick, Robert. `Algorithms <http://www.amazon.com/Algorithms-4th-Robert-Sedgewick/dp/032157351X/ref=sr_1_1?s=books&ie=UTF8&qid=1365042619&sr=1-1&keywords=algorithms+sedgewick>`_\ .
 Addison-Wesley, Reading (MA), 1988.

 备注 141 (Notes 141)
 ==================================